lampajr/hyperfoil.github.io/docs/concepts.md

 The state of each user's scenario is saved in the session; sometimes we speak about (re)starting sessions instead of starting new users.
 Hyperfoil tries to keep allocations during benchmark as low as possible and therefore it pre-allocates all memory for the scenario execution ahead.
 This is why all resources the benchmark uses are capped - it needs to know the sizes of pools.

 It is also necessary to know how many sessions we should preallocate - maximum concurrency of the system.
 If this threshold is exceeded Hyperfoil allocates further session as needed, but this is not the optimal mode of operation.
-It means that either you've underestimated the resources need or you've put a load on the system that it can't handle anymore, requests are not being completed and scenarios are not finished - which means that session objects cannot be recylced for reuse by next user.
+It means that either you've underestimated the resources need or you've put a load on the system that it can't handle anymore, requests are not being completed and scenarios are not finished - which means that session objects cannot be recycled for reuse by next user.

 ## Scenario